gzussa/javacodegen/README.md

 ```
 java -jar shell-0.0.1-jar-with-dependencies.jar
 ```
-Note that the above jar name may be up-to-date.
+Note that the above jar name may not be up-to-date.

 #### Usages
-By running the last example, since we are not passing any arguments we should see an error message and usage examples in your console.
+By running the last example, we should see an error message and usage examples in your console.
+The error message appears because we haven't passed any parameter and options to JavaCodeGen

 ```
+> java -jar javacodegen.jar

-[ERROR]: OPTIONS:
+\[ERROR\]: OPTIONS:
  VAL               : Base output
  VAL               : Input file(s)
  -h (--help)       : Display tool or plugin help